 Nutrient deficiency or nutrient burn are some of the most popular problems that are experienced by growers.
-It is common for marijuana to experience a nutrient deficiency because it is a very fast-growing plant species which consumes a lot of nutrients in its growth process.
+It is common for weed to experience a nutrient deficiency because it is a very fast-growing plant species which consumes a lot of nutrients in its growth process.
 If the soil is not maintained with the correct nutrients, then the plant will suffer as a result and potentially die.
 It is also common for plants to experience nutrient burn, which is when the grower uses too many nutrients, and the plant cannot process them.
 This results in too many nutrients, and again is a problem for the plant.

 If your plant is experiencing nutrient burn, the most identifiable way will be through the leaves.
 You may see brown spots appear on your leaves, and they may begin to burn, turning a brown colour and curling under.
 The new growths will appear stunted and the overall growth of the plant will be slowed.
 In this situation, what is the most important is that some of the nutrients in the soil find their way out.
 The best way to do this is with water, or a process otherwise known as flushing.
-This means watering your marijuana plants with pure water, therefore diluting the amount of nutrients present.
+This means watering your plants with pure water, therefore diluting the amount of nutrients present.

-Nitrogen deficiency is one of the more likely nutrient deficiencies to occur in a marijuana growing operation.
+Nitrogen deficiency is one of the more likely nutrient deficiencies to occur in a weed growing operation.
 The deficiency begins in the lower leaves of the plant, and they will begin to turn a pale green colour.
 As the deficiency spreads, the leaves will turn yellow and begin to fall off.
 The nitrogen left in the plant will travel upwards to the new growth, and as a result the yellowed part of the plant will continue to move up from the bottom.
-It is normal for the leaves to start turning yellow and begin to fall off during the flowering stage of your marijuana plant, but if you notice this is happening during the vegetation stage, your plant needs more nitrogen.
+It is normal for the leaves to start turning yellow and begin to fall off during the flowering stage of your cannabis plant, but if you notice this is happening during the vegetation stage, your plant needs more nitrogen.

 Any plant food will do the trick of providing your plant with more nitrogen.
 It is important to choose a plant food that is high in nitrogen, as this is what is lacking from the plant.
 Nitrogen levels will naturally drop during the flowering and harvesting stages (and it is in fact healthy for your plant to lower its nitrogen levels).
 However, it is important to maintain high nitrogen levels during the vegetation phase, as nitrogen assists during the photosynthesis process and with the growth of good buds.

-Phosphorous is another main nutrient that is required for the healthy growth of marijuana.
-It is an important nutrient for the marijuana plant during its entire growth phase, and so it will therefore be noticeable if at any point your plant begins suffering from a phosphorous deficiency.
+Phosphorous is another main nutrient that is required for the healthy growth of cannabis.
+It is an important nutrient for the plant during its entire growth phase, and so it will therefore be noticeable if at any point your plant begins suffering from a phosphorous deficiency.
 You should avoid adding any extra phosphorous unless you have identified that the plant is deficient and requires more.

-Usually, when marijuana is experiencing a phosphorous deficiency, the plant will significantly slow down its rate of growth, and the new leaves will grow very small.
+Usually, when weed is experiencing a phosphorous deficiency, the plant will significantly slow down its rate of growth, and the new leaves will grow very small.
 The older leaves, however, will be the first ones to show the signs of phosphorous deficiency, and they will show this through turning dark green before developing purple and blue spots.
 The plant’s stems may begin to turn purple and red if there is a phosphorous deficiency.
 It is even more likely that there is a phosphorous deficiency if you notice these irregularities on parts of the plant that are directly receiving sunlight.

 If your plant is experiencing a phosphorous deficiency, there are many plant mixes you can buy that contain a lot of phosphorous.
 Basically any plant food that is made for budding or flowering plants contains a lot of phosphorous, because flowering plants can’t get enough of it!
 Otherwise, things that are high in phosphorous include bone or blood meal, worm tea, soft rock phosphate, fish meal, and crab shell.
 Any of these can be added to the soil to promote phosphorous production.

-Potassium is the nutrient required in your marijuana plant to assist with transporting water, which is required in every part of the plant.
-It is therefore important that the potassium levels of your marijuana plant stay healthy.
+Potassium is the nutrient required in your plant to assist with transporting water, which is required in every part of the plant.
+It is therefore important that the potassium levels of your cannabis plant stay healthy.
 It is extremely important for the health and wellbeing of your plant that the potassium levels stay high during the entire life cycle of the plant.

 It is extremely unlikely (or impossible) that a potassium deficiency will occur in a hydroponic system, and it almost always occurs in outdoor operations occurring in soil.
-The most likely cause for a potassium deficiency in a marijuana plant is incorrect fertilization.
+The most likely cause for a potassium deficiency in a cannabis plant is incorrect fertilization.
 Usually, a plant without enough potassium could grow taller than other plants in your garden, causing the stem to weaken and potentially break.
 You will also begin to identify some leaf death.
 If you do not treat it at this point, the leaves can begin to develop red and yellow patches.
 When the deficiency becomes more serious, your plant’s growth will begin to slow down and new leaves will grow much smaller.

 To fix a potassium deficiency, one way is to use a fertilizer that contains high amounts of potassium.
 Another extremely rich source of potassium for plants is wood ash, and this can be poured on the soil to encourage potassium production.

-The fourth most likely nutrient deficiency to occur with your marijuana plant is a magnesium deficiency.
-It rarely occurs for an outdoor plant to experience a magnesium deficiency, and is more often than not experienced by those growing marijuana in a hydroponic system.
+The fourth most likely nutrient deficiency to occur with your cannabis plant is a magnesium deficiency.
+It rarely occurs for an outdoor plant to experience a magnesium deficiency, and is more often than not experienced by those growing weed in a hydroponic system.
 If it is not handled quickly, a magnesium deficiency can quickly ruin your plant.
 Again, magnesium moves from the lower end of the plant to the higher, meaning that the symptoms of a magnesium deficient plant will be identified in the lower half.

-The leaves will begin to turn yellow, curl in, and then begin to die if the marijuana plant is experiencing a magnesium deficiency.
+The leaves will begin to turn yellow, curl in, and then begin to die if the cannabis plant is experiencing a magnesium deficiency.
 Growing shoots will turn from pale green to white, and petioles and stems will turn purple in colour.
 To rectify the problem of a magnesium deficiency, growers can apply magnesium sulfate, garden lime, Epsom salts, or worm castings.
 These will quickly solve the problem of a magnesium deficiency.
 Epsom salts are the best solution, as they are easily soluble in water and can be used as a solution for both outdoor and hydroponic systems.

-Aside from nutrient problems, marijuana plants are also susceptible to diseases.
-Sometimes, these are occurring in parts of the marijuana plant that you cannot actually see, which makes it a little tricky to identify the problem before it’s too late.
+Aside from nutrient problems, cannabis plants are also susceptible to diseases.
+Sometimes, these are occurring in parts of the plant that you cannot actually see, which makes it a little tricky to identify the problem before it’s too late.
 Diseases usually occur as a result of the environment in which the plants are growing and, in most cases, diseases can be prevented.
 In the case they arise, they can be treated.

 White, powdery mildew

-White, powdery mildew on marijuana leaves is one of the most common diseases for growers to have to deal with when it comes to growing cannabis.
-It is the result of a lot of different fungi that remain dormant on the leaves until the environment is perfect, at which point they begin exhibiting a white, powdery substance on your marijuana leaves.
+White, powdery mildew on cannabis leaves is one of the most common diseases for growers to have to deal with when it comes to growing cannabis.
+It is the result of a lot of different fungi that remain dormant on the leaves until the environment is perfect, at which point they begin exhibiting a white, powdery substance on your cannabis leaves.
 The spores that end up growing these little fungi on your leaves are transported to your plant through the wind, insects, animals, and even you.
 It is most likely to occur in areas where humidity exceeds 55% and there is not much ventilation happening where you are growing.
 Allowing too much white, powdery mildew to occur on your plant will affect photosynthesis, and therefore will affect your harvest, so it is important to handle this issue quickly.

 Where possible, it is better to avoid white, powdery mildew than to treat it when it comes up.
 One way to avoid this disease is to mist spray your plants with a mixture that is made up of 2 tablespoons of apple cider vinegar and one quart of water.
 You can use this mixture to prevent, as well as to use on mildew that has already appeared.
 It will kill the spores and prevent new ones from coming up.
 You can also spray neem oil, sesame oil, and fish oil to kill mildew.

-Any grower who has had experience with bud rot knows that it is probably the most devastating thing that can happen to your marijuana plant.
+Any grower who has had experience with bud rot knows that it is probably the most devastating thing that can happen to your cannabis plant.
 The problem with bud rot is that the rot that takes over your buds begins from the inside out, and literally eats away at your buds from the inside.
-This disease is so cruel, it can kill your entire marijuana plantation very quickly.
+This disease is so cruel, it can kill your entire cannabis plantation very quickly.
 It even can affect seeds, so anything that is in your garden can be severely affected by bud rot.

 Bud rot is otherwise known as grey mould, and the spores for grey mould can be transported through wind.
 It usually begins in the youngest stems right where the soil begins, and it turns the stems brown and rotten.
-It is important to identify bud rot at this point, because after this the rot will begin to spread to the buds of your marijuana plant and could ruin your entire harvest.
+It is important to identify bud rot at this point, because after this the rot will begin to spread to the buds of your cannabis plant and could ruin your entire harvest.
 The inside of the buds will begin dying even though the rest of your plant could look extremely healthy from the outside.